jackouzz/Learning-Python/README.md

-# Study GitHub
-I have finished the guide.
+I have finished the GitHub guide.
 # Learning Python